 Is the Tiger rice cooker at Costco reliable?

-Yes, Tiger is a highly reputable brand known for its durable and reliable kitchen appliances.
-Many users report their Tiger rice cookers lasting for many years, performing consistently.
+Yes, Tiger is a highly reputable brand known for durable and reliable kitchen appliances.
+Many users report their Tiger rice cookers lasting for many years, performing consistently and delivering excellent results.

 Does it cook brown rice well?